Things to Avoid While Purchasing a Home

 Don't go on a career search.
-Lenders feel comfortable seeing a consistent work history on your application.
-Changing jobs may not affect your ability to qualify for a mortgage loan - especially if you are getting a bigger paycheck.
-However, if you switch careers before approval, your mortgage process could fail or be bogged down.
+Your recent work history should show stability.
+Changing jobs may not jeopardize your ability to qualify for a mortgage loan - particularly if you are getting a better salary.
+However, if you switch careers before approval, your process could fail or be slowed down.

-Don't give money directly to your seller (usually in cases of "for sale by owner") to be considered a "good faith" deposit.
-Until the sale is complete, the good faith money actually belongs to you.
-The earnest money is to be used for your expenses closing; your individual seller may not understand this.
-Find an attorney or other neutral party who is able to hold the money or place it in a trust account until closing.
-The final disposition of earnest money, if your sale falls through, should be specified in the purchase agreement with the seller.
+Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
+Your good faith money does not belong to the seller: it remains yours until the sale closes.
+Your seller may not know that any good faith funds is to be used for your expenses upon closing.
+Find an attorney or other neutral party who can hold the money or put it in a trust account until closing.
+The final disposition of good faith funds, if your sale fails, should be specified in the purchase agreement with the seller.

 Southwest Funding #841